mspnp/aks-baseline/06-aks-cluster.md

     1. The workflow start when a push on main is detected.
 Go to the Action tab in order to see the execution.

         > :book: The DevOps team monitors this Workflow execution instance.
 In this instance it will impact a critical piece of infrastructure as well as the management.
 This flow works for both new or an existing AKS cluster.
+The workflow deploy the cluster and basic Kubernetes elements.

+        > :book: GitOps allows a team to author Kubernetes manifest files, persist them in their git repo, and have them automatically apply to their cluster as changes occur.
+This reference implementation is focused on the baseline cluster, so Flux is managing cluster-level concerns.
+This is distinct from workload-level concerns, which would be possible as well to manage via Flux, and would typically be done by additional Flux operators in the cluster.
+The namespace cluster-baseline-settings will be used to provide a logical division of the cluster bootstrap configuration from workload configuration.
+Examples of manifests that are applied: Cluster Role Bindings for the AKS-managed Azure AD integration, AAD Pod Identity, CSI driver and Azure KeyVault CSI Provider

         > :warning: You can continue only after the GitHub Workflow completes successfully